Avaiga/taipy-doc/docs/manuals/core/user_core_configuration.md

     from taipy import Scope

     # We configure a simple excel data node.
 The name identifier is "historical_temperature",
-    # the scope is "SCENARIO" (default value), and the path is the file hist_temp.csv
+    # the scope is "SCENARIO" (default value), and the path is the file hist_temp.xlsx
-    # with `has_header` being True, representing the csv file has a header.
+    # with `has_header` being True, representing the exceo file has a header.
     # The sheet_name is not provided so Taipy will use the default value "Sheet1"
     date_cfg = tp.configure_excel_data_node(name="historical_temperature", path="path/hist_temp.xlsx", has_header=True, exposed_type="numpy")

     # We then add another csv data node configuration.
 The name identifier is "sale_history", the default
     # SCENARIO scope is used.
-Since we have a custom class pre-defined for this csv file, we will provide it in the `exposed_type`.
+Since we have a custom class pre-defined for this excel file, we will provide it in the `exposed_type`.
     # We will provide the specific sheet names of the sheets we want to read
-    model_cfg = tp.configure_pickle_data_node(name="sale_history",
+    model_cfg = tp.configure_excel_data_node(name="sale_history",
-                                              path="path/sale_history.csv",
+                                              path="path/sale_history.xlsx",
                                               sheet_names=["January", "February"]
                                               exposed_type=SaleRow)
     ```